Hillsboro Dog Bite Lawyers

 - Collecting the dog’s owner’s contact information

-- Documenting the wound with pictures and keeping an injury journal describing your pain and suffering
+Documenting the wound with pictures and keeping a daily injury journal describing your pain and suffering may help to strengthen your argument if you intend to pursue the dog owner for damages.

-Once you have taken steps to ensure your health and safety, you should consider contacting a dog bite lawyer in Hillsboro to discuss pursuing compensation from the dog’s owner.
-He or she will understand if the dog’s owner is at fault and can be held liable for the damages you have suffered.
+Once you have taken steps to ensure your health and safety, you should also consider contacting a dog bite lawyer in Hillsboro to discuss your legal options.
+Our Hillsboro dog bite attorneys are prepared to review your circumstances to determine if the dog’s owner is at fault and can be held liable for the damages you have suffered.